Projects

 Expanding access to emergency contraception among Syrian refugees in Jordan

-We recently completed a series of studies dedicated to emergency contraception in Jordan.
+CRHC recently completed a series of studies dedicated to emergency contraception in Jordan.
 Our baseline research informed the development and implementation of trainings for the largest reproductive health service provider to Syrian refugees in Jordan and incorporation of emergency contraception into their standard of care protocols.
-After evaluating the impact of this effort we are now focusing on publishing the results.

 Preventing and responding to early marriage in Jordan

-With a number of local partners in several areas of the country, we are engaged in a multipronged initiative to prevent and respond to early marriage among both Syrian refugees and Jordanians.
+With a number of local partners in several areas of the country, CRHC is engaged in a multipronged initiative to prevent and respond to early marriage among both Syrian refugees and Jordanians.
 We are now in the process of evaluating the interventions.

 North America